HyejunJeong/typosquatting-detector/README.md

 This class has 1 public method, which returns a Map, where each key is mapped to an array of keys which it is adjacent to on the keyboard.
 This map is used for generating character replacement typos and character insertion typos.

+#### ReportGenerator

+ReportGenerator class collects the reports received from the worker nodes.
+Each of the reports is consist of a url, a base64 encoded screenshot, and a source code.
+This class reads the reports from a folder, decodes the screenshots, and saves them into another folder.
+Then it assembles all the alive URLs, each of which corresponding screenshot and a source code, and creates a single html file (report.html).

 ### Client Program

 (TBA: An overview of the client side code.)